digitalthrive/Harvest/README.md

 Revision History
 ==========================

+June 20, 2014:
+* Updated dependencies
+* Completely changed how webserver and livereload works
+* Refactored a lot of the build task, it is much more modular and flexible
+* Added some extra boilerplate
+* Removed a lot of the footprint styles, including the entire Skeleton framework
+* Fixed SASS crashing on syntax/coding error
+* Using default port number now (8080) for web server

 February 03, 2014:
 * Added caching of images so the deploy feature won't compress the same images multiple times